-Alfa Romeo OBD-II (OBD2) port can be used to troubleshoot vehicle problems, reset check engine light, find out why your airbag light is on, or even to install a monitoring device.
-Finding the OBD2 port on an Alfa Romeo is very easy.
+An Alfa Romeo’s OBD-II (OBD2) port can troubleshoot vehicle issues, reset the check engine light, determine why your airbag light is on, or even install a monitoring device.
+Alfa Romeo’s OBD2 port is very easy to locate.

 Where is the OBD2 port on an Alfa Romeo?

 On most Alfa Romeo vehicles, the OBD2 port is located under the dashboard, on the driver’s side.

 Plugin your OBD2 scanner into the OBD2 port under the dashboard, above the brake pedal.

 What is the purpose of the OBD2 port on an Alfa Romeo?

 Alfa Romeo On-Board Diagnostic II (OBD-II) is used to diagnose vehicle problems.
 The OBD2 port can diagnose engine, transmission, ABS, Airbag, and other problems.
 To access these systems, you will need an Alfa Romeo OBD2 Scanner.

 I can’t find the OBD2 port on an Alfa Romeo?

 First, make sure to look down under the dashboard.

 On some Alfa Romeos, the OBD-II is deep under the dashboard, which means you may need to slide under the dash and use a flashlight to locate it.